gmonu/Billing-System/README.md

 # Billing-System
 This Billing System software can used by any company that wants to generate the bills for their customers.
+In this project this billing system is concerned with Electricity Billing system.

 Concepts:
                          Java Programming: